kabradshaw1/Django-Restframework-PostGreSQL-React/README.md

 * You will need to install django-cors-header.
 Type pip install django-cors-header into cmd

+## Use

-* You will need to cd into the store directory.
+* You will need to cd into the store directory in cmd.

+* You can start the server by typing python manage.py runserver into the cmd.